-Abu Simbel (village) Travel Guide
+Abu Simbel (village) City

-City Ancient temple site in Aswan, Egypt
+Ancient temple site in Aswan, Egypt

-Visitors arrive at Abu Simbel for the colossal Ramses II and Nefertari temples - four seated colossal heads and low-relief carvings - and the sunrise alignment that illuminates the sanctuary.
+Visitors arrive at Abu Simbel for the colossal Ramses II and Nefertari temples-four seated colossal heads and low-relief carvings-and the sunrise alignment that illuminates the sanctuary.
 Lake Nasser boat trips and Nubian guides add context.

 Main image